sebivenlo/esd-2024-elasticsearch/presentation/presentation.md

 # History

-- First released in 2010 as Elasticsearch
+- 2010: First released as Elasticsearch, gaining popularity for its search speed and scalability. (petabytes!)
-- Gained popularity due to search speed, full-text search capability, ability to handle large amounts of data (petabytes) and ability to horizontally scale well.
-- Rebranded to Elastic Stack in 2015 with the addition of Kibana, Logstash and Beats.
+- 2015: Rebranded to Elastic Stack with the addition of Kibana, Logstash, and Beats.
+- 2021: Introduced new licensing with restrictions on cloud providers, leading to the creation of OpenSearch (fork) by Amazon.
+- 2024: Elastic NV added AGPLv3 open source license as an option.

 ---